shekkizh/shekkizh.github.io/_pages/cv.md

 Implemented a real time facial tracking and warping module in DaVinci DSP board.
 The project emphasized working under constrained resources and was targeted towards applications in mobile.

 ### **Optical Character Recognition**, Prof. S. Deivalakshmi `Jan 2012 - June 2012`
-A neural network based character recognition system for use in Title search and License Plate recognition was developed.
-The system was evaluated with different font sizes and types.
-Also analysis was done on the effect of various hyper parameters and the loss manifold.
+A neural network based character recognition system for use with motor vehicle license plate recognition was developed.
+The system was evaluated with different fonts and lighting confitions.

 ### **Classification of Mammograms**, Prof. S. Deivalakshmi `Aug 2011 - Dec 2011`
-A method to differentiate and identify the nature of tumor in Mammograms based on discriminant analysis on extracted features was developed and evaluated on the MIAS database.
+A method to differentiate and identify the nature of tumor in mammograms using discriminant analysis on extracted features was developed and evaluated on the MIAS database.

 ## Side Projects
 ### **Deeplearning Projects using Tensorflow** [(github.com/shekkizh/TensorflowProjects)](https://github.com/shekkizh/TensorflowProjects)
-*Highlights*: DCGAN for generating flowers/ faces, Face completion using context, Deep dream, VGG visualization, Image Inversion, Neural Style Transfer
+*Highlights*: DCGAN for generating flowers/ faces, Face completion using context, Deep dream, VGG visualization, Image Inversion, Style Transfer

 ### **Neural Networks Experiments** [(github.com/shekkizh/neuralnetworks.thought-experiments)](https://github.com/shekkizh/neuralnetworks.thought-experiments)
 Experiments on Activation functions, Model Pruning (Optimal Brain Damage), Unsupervised Learning using AutoEncoders, VAEs, GANs